« June 2002 | Main | August 2002 »

 Wednesday at OSCON

-Here is my trip report from my first day at OSCON
+Here is my trip report from my first day at OSCON.

 WiFi Frustrations

+I finally made it to the OSCON conference in San Diego.
+I'm listening to Matt Sergeant talk about "Why SOAP Sucks, Why SOAP Rocks."
+A pretty interesting talk.
 Along the way, I've had some WiFi frustrations.
 First, I got associated in the Delta Crown Room in Salt Lake City, but couldn't find a DHCP server.
 Either it wasn't meant for public use or it was broken.
 Next, I couldn't get into a room above the 8th floor at the Sheraton, so no in-room broadband connections.
-The final straw was that on the conference floor, I got associated, but my machine (W2K) kept giving me a BSOD saying I had Multiple_IRP_Requests.
+The final straw was that on the conference floor, I got associated, but my machine

 True to Ourselves

-I'd change his first sentence a little to read: "Being kind to each other is being true to ourselves."
+Dave writes in People with good hearts: Being kind to each other doesn't have to interfere with being true to ourselves; please let's do the extra work to find out where the anger is coming from, and try not to be angry at someone, esp not me.
+[Scripting News] I'd change his first sentence a little to read: "Being kind to each other is being true to ourselves."
 I say that because if you can listen to what you know you should do (i.e. be true to yourself), you'll be kind.
-Is easy to take things personal that aren't and that lowers to level of discourse considerably.
+Is easy to take things personal that aren't and

 Short notes points out an